Properties of Laver forcing associated with a co-ideal expressed via the Katetov order: Introduction.

 Another relevant variant of Miller forcing for this work is the full-splitting Miller forcing.
 A Miller tree $T$ is a full-splitting Miller tree if whenever $succ_T(\tau)$ is infinite, it is actually equal to $\omega$.
 We denote by $\mathbb{FM}$ the forcing consisting of all full-splitting Miller trees ordered by inclusion.

 In general, a countable support iteration of forcings that do not add Cohen or random reals may add a Cohen or random real.
-The Laver property defined in \ref{LP} is important for two manly reasons: A forcing with the Laver property does not add neither Cohen nor random reals, and countable support iteration of forcings with the Laver property remain the Laver property.
+The Laver property defined in \ref{LP} is important for two main reasons: A forcing with the Laver property does not add neither Cohen nor random reals, and countable support iteration of forcings with the Laver property has the Laver property.

 Keeping this in mind, a natural question is when $\li$, $\mil(\id^+)$ and $\mat(\id^+)$ add Cohen reals, random reals or they have the Laver property.
 In \cite{4more} (Theorem 9.10) the authors showed the following theorem.